AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Register-namespace.md

         return
     }

-   // Create a new transfer type transaction transaction, err := client.NewRegisterRootNamespaceTransaction(
+   // Create a new register root-Namespace type transaction transaction, err := client.NewRegisterRootNamespaceTransaction(
 	// The maximum amount of time to include the transaction in the blockchain. sdk.NewDeadline(time.Hour * 1),